Installing and Configuring Kubernetes cluster using kubeadm on Ubuntu

 This article is more like a note to myself, but this may help if you are looking at configuring a Kubernetes cluster on Ubuntu.

-There are many ways to install and configure Kubernetes cluster for learning and development purpose.
-You can use Docker Desktop or Rancher Desktop or Podman Desktop or minikube or microk8s for quickly bringing up a single node cluster for your development work.
+There are many ways to install and configure Kubernetes cluster for learning and development purposes.
+You can use Docker Desktop or Rancher Desktop or https://podman-desktop.io/ or minikube or microk8s to create a single node cluster for your development work quickly.
 I am a big fan of Docker Desktop and use that for any quick experiments.
-However, for anything more than simple deployment, I need a multi-node cluster with additional services.
-For this, I use a bunch of Ubuntu virtual machines and configure a Kubernetes cluster using kubeadm.
+However, I need a multi-node cluster with additional services for anything more than simple deployment.
+I use Ubuntu virtual machines and configure a Kubernetes cluster using kubeadm.

 Virtual machine configuration

 To ensure I have enough resources in the cluster, I created four Ubuntu 22.04 LTS virtual machines on my Windows 11 system.
 Each of these VMs is configured with two virtual CPUs and 2GB of virtual memory.
 It is recommended to configure each virtual machine with a static IP address.
-I chose to create an external virtual switch to enable Internet connectivity within the Ubuntu guest OS.
-Out of the four virtual machines, I chose to use one as the control plane node and rest three as worker nodes.
+I created an external virtual switch to enable Internet connectivity within the Ubuntu guest OS.
+Of the four virtual machines, I chose to use one as the control plane node and the other three as worker nodes.

 Container runtime